pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-09-a-simple-plan.md

 {{< image src="IMG_7772.jpg" alt="Punta dels Marbres" ratio="3x2" >}}

 The sun set, the moon came up, the wind increased steadily.
 Vite & Rêves was going at a nice clip.
 8 knots, 9 knots, 10 knots.
-Suddenly, amidst all the noise of the pounding waves, I heard a kind of 'BANG' I hadn't heard before.
-I looked over to the genua winch, where the sound had come from.
+Suddenly, amidst all the noise of the pounding waves, I heard a kind of 'BANG' I hadn't heard before, coming from the genua winch.
 The outer mantle of the port {{% explain "genua sheet" "a line you use to control the foresail" %}} had torn in the clutch.
 I remembered the sheet had been creaking more forebodingly than usual today.
-The {{% explain "genua" "the foresail" %}} was completely out of shape now for the course we were sailing.

-30 knots of wind and no way to roll in the foresail, as the sheet mantle was jammed in the clutch.
-We couldn't {{% explain "tack" "turn so the wind comes from the other direction" %}} and put the load on the other sheet because of this either.
+The sheet mantle was jammed in the clutch.
+30 knots of wind.
+We couldn't roll in the genua.
+We couldn't {{% explain "tack" "turn so the wind comes from the other direction" %}}.
 This was what sailors call 'a situation'.

 I pondered the situation for a minute.
 I called Barbara outside and explained the situation.

-We rolled in the headsail as far as the jammed mantle would allow us.
-I moved the starboard sheet to the broken sheet side, on to the winch, and pointed the boat very close to the wind.
+We came up with a plan: I attached the starboard sheet to the port side of the genua.
+I pointed the boat very close to the wind.
 This took the wind out of the foresail.
-It started flapping.
-I cut the exposed kern of the broken sheet.
-Then, while I used my weight to keep the flapping reserve sheet under control, Barbara threaded it through the block and the clutch and put it around the winch.
+I cut the broken sheet.
+Then, while I used my weight to keep the new, violently flapping sheet under control, Barbara threaded it through the clutch and put it around the winch.
 We were back in business!
-Now we could roll in the foresail in a controlled way.
+Now we could roll in the foresail again.

 We motored over to the nearest bay, 20 miles straight into the waves.
-All those bangs sounded familiar.
+But all those bangs at least sounded familiar.

 All in all, we handled the situation pretty well I think.
 I also realized dolphins are not omens, just dolphins.